luisdamiano/gsoc17-hhmm/log.md

 * hmm.stan has divergences in some chains.
 In those mixing well, forward filter and viterbi can recover the parameters from the simulations YAY!
 Still very unstable (I get convergence in approx 1 out of 4 chains - others get stuck)
 * The matrix implementation for the forward filter doesn't work.
 I'll leave this to focus on hmm.stan.

+### 20170526 Fr 21 to 02+1 ###
+* The maximization problem is very sensitive to initial values, especially since chains may get stuck in local maxima.
+Initializing the observation means with the estimates from k-means makes the hmm estimation more efficient.

 ---

 # Notes